-Only about one-third (30.3%) of patients with metastatic ovarian cancer surviving five years after diagnosis.
-By contrast, when the cancer is caught early, before it has spread, the odds of surviving at least five years after diagnosis are much better.
+Only about one-third of patients with metastatic ovarian cancer survive five years after diagnosis.
+By contrast, when the cancer is caught early, the odds of surviving at least five years after diagnosis are much better.
 Unfortunately, only a small percentage of women are diagnosed at an early stage.

-- It is estimated that 21,410 American women will be diagnosed with ovarian cancer in 2021 and about 13,770 will die from the disease.
+- In 2023, 19,710 women in the U.S. will be diagnosed with ovarian cancer and about 13,270 will die from the disease.

-- Ovarian cancer more often causes signs and symptoms when the disease has spread, but can also cause nonspecific signs and symptoms in the early stages.
+Ovarian cancer more often causes signs and symptoms when the disease has spread, but can also cause nonspecific signs and symptoms in the early stages.
 Ovarian cancer is generally diagnosed after it has spread to other parts of the body.

-At Merck, we are focused on translating breakthrough science into oncology therapeutics.
+At Merck, we’re focused on translating breakthrough science into oncology therapeutics.
 We recognize that no two patients or cancers are the same, and multiple approaches — therapeutic regimens and mechanisms of action — will be needed to outpace this disease.
 That’s why we have worked rigorously to expand and diversify our own internal research programs.

 There’s still work to be done, but we believe strongly in our potential to transform the way certain cancers are treated.
 And, we’re constantly inspired to work harder by stories like Dr. Rosalind Franklin’s.